ParkTaeGyu/solfit_android_sdk/README.md

  * Supported cpu architecture: arm64-v8a; armeabi-v7a; x86; x86_64

 # installation
  Step 1.
-Add the JitPack repository to your build file\n build.gradle(Project)
+Add the JitPack repository to your build file build.gradle(Project)
      allprojects {
          repositories {